-Selected issues in Pennsylvania Unemployment Compensation Law
+Selected Issues In Pennsylvania Unemployment Compensation Law

 Unemployment Compensation is a common feature in the landscape of our modern economy.
-However, both employers and employees sometimes overlook the delicate legal nuances which can arise when an employee leaves work and applies for benefits.
+However, both employers and employees sometimes overlook the delicate legal nuances that can arise when an employee leaves work and applies for benefits.
 The PA unemployment compensation lawyers at Wolf, Baldwin & Associates, P.C. can help unravel the mysteries.
 Before reviewing some specific issues, it is worthwhile to review the background of the Pennsylvania Unemployment Compensation (UC) Act.

 In general, UC laws were enacted by states to protect unemployed persons who become unemployed through no fault of their own.
 The Pennsylvania legislature made the following declaration in 1936, which can now be found at the beginning of the UC Act at 43 P.S. § 752: